Site icon Kitchen Rank

 Choose The Ideal Location

-Some kitchens are laid out to accommodate built-in dishwashers, but if yours is not, you need to prepare an area.
+Some kitchens are laid out to accommodate built-in dishwashers, but if yours house is not, you need to prepare an area.
 Most sit under the countertops near the sink.
 Keep the installation spot close to the sink for easy water-line hookup.

 You will also need to have access to an electricity source.
 If there is not a slot for the unit to fit, you may need to make alterations in the counter configuration for your dishwasher to fit.
-Carefully measure the dimensions of the dishwasher, and make sure you have enough room in the available space.
+Carefully measure the dimensions of the countertop dishwasher itself, and make sure you have enough room in the available space.
 Make allowances for the frame that holds the unit in place.

 Technical Considerations